 The majority of existing I/O APIs are synchronous.
 Unless we can support synchronous IO, much of the existing Python ecosystem cannot be ported.
-Luckily @joemarshall has a solution for this involving rewinding the Python stack.
-He has a prototype implementation here.
-We would like to bring this into Pyodide as a core feature.
+There are several different approaches to this, we would like to support at least one method.

-3.2.8 Write http.client in terms of Web APIs
+Write http.client in terms of Web APIs

 Python packages make an extensive use of packages such as requests to synchronously fetch data.
 We currently can't use such packages since sockets are not available in Pyodide.
-We could however try to re-implement some of the stdlib libraries with Web APIs, potentially making this possible.
+We could however try to re-implement some stdlib libraries with Web APIs, potentially making this possible.